Connect with others who understand.

 SMA With Lower Extremity Predominance

-SMA with lower extremity predominance (SMA-LED) can be caused by mutations on the dynein cytoplasmic 1 heavy chain 1 (DYNC1H1) or BICD cargo adaptor 2 (BICD2) genes.
+SMA with lower extremity predominance (SMA-LED) can be caused by changes on the dynein cytoplasmic 1 heavy chain 1 (DYNC1H1) or BICD cargo adaptor 2 (BICD2) genes.
 Both of these genes are involved in the production and function of dynein proteins, which are necessary for the proper growth and function of neurons.

 X-Linked Infantile SMA